 Even those at the top aren’t immune to misalignment.
 Only one-third of 11,000 senior executives and managers could list their company’s top three priorities, revealed a 2015 survey conducted by the MIT Sloan School of Management and the London Business School.
 That’s a huge problem.
-A company can be tugged in too many separate directions overtime as departments and employees make decisions without clearly set priorities.
+A company can be tugged in too many separate directions over time as departments and employees make decisions without clearly set priorities.

-A company-wide OKR pulls everyone in the same direction, serving as your team’s north star.
+A company-wide OKR pulls everyone in the same direction, serving as your team’s North Star.

 Well-crafted company-wide OKRs are simple but pack a punch

-They are short and sweet but filled with meaning like a good haiku.
+They are short and sweet but filled with meaning — like a good haiku.
 Again, this can be harder than it sounds.
-Even the WhatMatters.com Team’s first attempts at drafting company-wide OKRs weren’t perfect.
+Even our What Matters team’s first attempts at drafting company-wide OKRs weren’t perfect.
 We had separate OKRs covering everything we needed to accomplish.

-Here are some examples of our first attempts to craft objectives:
+Here are some examples of our first attempts to craft Objectives:

 How are they different from to-do lists?

-In the case of WhatMatters.com, our KRs let us know whether we are truly inspiring leaders and are operating like a top-tier media company.
-They include benchmarks on how much content we produce in a week, newsletter subscribers, and how many followers we have on social media.
+In the case of What Matters, our KRs let us know whether we are truly inspiring leaders and are operating like a top-tier media company.
+They include benchmarks on how much content we produce in a week, the number of newsletter subscribers, and how many followers we have on social media.